Subscribe to updates

 Licensing Sub-Committee - Tuesday, 7th January, 2025 10.00 am

-The Licensing Sub-Committee met on Tuesday 7 January 2025 to consider an expedited review of the premises licence for Drumsheds, located at 6 Glover Drive, London, N18 3HF.
-Following extensive deliberation and consideration of numerous representations, the committee made a decision regarding the future of the licence.
+The Licensing Sub-Committee of Enfield Council met on Tuesday, 7 January 2025, to conduct an expedited review of the premises licence for Drumsheds, located at 6 Glover Drive, London, N18 3HF.
+Following extensive deliberation and consideration of representations from the Police, the Licensing Authority, and the premises licence holder, the committee resolved to modify the existing licence conditions rather than revoke it.

 Drumsheds, 6 Glover Drive, London, N18 3HF

-The Licensing Sub-Committee convened to conduct an expedited review of the premises licence for Drumsheds, a large entertainment venue.
-The review was initiated by the Metropolitan Police Service under Section 53A of the Licensing Act 2003, citing concerns that the premises were associated with serious crime and serious disorder.
+The primary focus of the meeting was the expedited review of the premises licence for Drumsheds, a large entertainment venue.
+The review was initiated by the Metropolitan Police due to concerns about serious crime and disorder, following several serious incidents at the venue.

 Attendees